 - Minimum Income (Non-Singaporean): S$42,000

 Edge buffet promotions typically consist of discounts on dining.
 If a deal or promo advertises a 10% discount at Edge buffet, this percentage will be deducted from your bill.
 These promotions can be afforded to specific credit card users.
 Other Edge buffet promotions may be available with certain membership or privileges cards.

-If you use a Citibank card, you’ll also be eligible for a promotion that offers a 10% discount on dining at Edge, Pan Pacific.
+If you use a credit card from Citibank, you’ll also be eligible for a promotion that offers a 15% discount on dining at Edge, Pan Pacific.
 This promotion can’t be used for Sunday brunch and you must pay with your Citibank card to receive the promotional discount.
 Be sure to check the terms and conditions surrounding this offer, as blackout dates and other caveats apply.

 In order to redeem an Edge, Pan Pacific promotion, you’ll need to have a credit card that provides the promotion.
 Once you know you’re eligible, head to your bank’s website to check out the terms and conditions, and how to use the promotion.
 If you’re making a booking at Edge, Pan Pacific, or just turning up spontaneously, be sure to check with a manager that your promotion is valid for the meal at the time you’re eating.

 You’ll have to go to your bank’s website to check the terms and conditions surrounding Edge, Pan Pacific dining promotions.
 Dining offers may be valid for a full year, but could be single-use only.
 That means you’ll only be able to make a saving at one meal.
 The best way to ensure you don’t miss out on a promotion is to check what’s available to you the moment you sign up for a new card or at the start of every new year.